bdubs-astro/uPy_Read_Pico_T_Sensor/README.md

 <h1> uPy_Read_Pico_T_Sensor </h1>

-<h3> Read the Raspberry Pi Pico's internal temperature sensor using a timer interrupt. </h3>
+<h3> Read the Raspberry Pi Pico's internal temperature sensor using a timer interrupt.
+Display the result using an SSD1306 OLED display. </h3>

 <br>